noaboa07/StreamCity-iOS-App/README.md

 Required Feature: Users can search for streamers, games, or categories to find content of interest.

 **Settings Screen**
-Required Feature: Users can manage their linked accounts, adjust notification preferences, and customize app settings.
+Required Feature: Users can adjust notification preferences and customize app settings.

 ## 3. Navigation